SC Dynamo Berlin: Dynamo-Sportforum

 The Dynamo-Sportforum was a large multi-use sports complex in East Berlin that contained an athletic stadium, a gymnasium, a roller-skating hall, an ice rink and a velodrome.
 The Sportforum is still in operation and is now used by SC Berlin and BFC Dynamo, as well as junior teams of Eisbären Berlin, among several other tenants.
+SC Berlin, BFC Dynamo and Eisbären Berlin all share a common history in SC Dynamo Berlin.

-Controversies surrounding the Sports Club
+Controversies surrounding the sports club

 The case of doping

-Two former SC Dynamo Berlin club doctors, Dieter Binus, chief of the national women's team from 1976 to 1980, and Bernd Pansold, in charge of the sports medicine center in East Berlin, were committed for trial for allegedly supplying 19 teenagers with illegal substances.
-Binus was sentenced in August, Pansold in December 1998 after both being found guilty of administering hormones to underage female athletes from 1975 to 1984.
+Two former SC Dynamo Berlin club doctors, Dieter Binus, chief of the East German national women's swimmer team from 1976 to 1980, and Bernd Pansold, in charge of the sports medicine center in East Berlin, were committed for trial for allegedly supplying 19 teenagers with illegal substances.
+Binus was sentenced in August 1998 and Pansold in December 1998, after both being found guilty of administering hormones to underage female athletes from 1975 to 1984.

 The Stasi and Erich Mielke

+Already as early as the 1950s, the club had a reputation for being a "Stasi club".
 The president of SV Dynamo Erich Mielke was also the head of the Stasi from 1957 to 1989.
 The Stasi was widely regarded as one of the most effective intelligence agencies in the world.
 The organization had 91,000 staff members and 174,000 unofficial collaborators by 1989.

 End of East Germany

 SV Dynamo was dissolved after the Peaceful Revolution.
 SC Dynamo Berlin was then renamed 1.
 Polizei-Sportclub Berlin on 21 March 1990.
 Harold Dimke became the president of PSC Berlin.
 PSC Berlin included departments in boxing, figure skating, speed skating, fencing, handball, judo, athletics, cycling, rowing, swimming, gymnastics, volleyball and judo.
 The department in judo was taken over from SC Dynamo Hoppeparten as a branch of PSC Berlin in Hoppegarten.
 The former ice hockey departement of SC Dynamo Berlin became independent as ice hockey club EHC Dynamo Berlin.
 Both PSC Berlin and EHC Dynamo Berlin were sponsored by the Ministry of the Interior of East Germany.

 PSC Berlin was renamed 1.
 SC Berlin on 23 April 1990.
 Sports club SC Berlin then emerged as the legal successor to 1.
 SC Berlin at the turn of the year.
 Several more departments became independent or joined other clubs.
 The former men's handball team of SC Dynamo Berlin joined SV Preußen Berlin and formed handball club HC Preußen Berlin.
 The men's volleyball players joined SCC Berlin and the women's handball players joined CJD Berlin.
-The focus of SC Berlin in the following years was swimming, figure skating and speed skating.
+The focus of SC Berlin in the following years was primarily swimming, figure skating and speed skating.
 Successful swimmers of the club during this period were Steffen Zesner, Daniela Hunger and Ingolf Rasch.
 Budō athletes of SC Berlin founded a new SC Dynamo Hoppegarten in 1996.

-SC Berlin had 2,800 members as of 2021.
-The club has twelve departments in various sports and has produced numerous Olympic athletes of Germany.
+SC Berlin had 3,100 members as of 2025.
+The club has 15 departments in various sports and has produced numerous Olympic athletes of Germany.
 The sports club is still based in the Sportforum Hohenschönhausen.